CLOSE

 Administrative records of the Archdiocese, including but not limited to the papers of the Archbishops and Chancellors, are currently open through 1961.

-The Collection Access Policy of the Archdiocese is based on a three-part categorization of records: open, restricted, or confidential/closed.
+The Collection Access Policy of the Archdiocese is based on a three-part categorization of records: open, restricted, and confidential/closed.

 Open